CosminaP/Whos-in-Town/README.md

 ## BONUS

-- **Persistent Favorites** Your favorites list is saved in localStorage, so it remains even after refreshing the page.
+- **Persistent Favourites** Your favourites list is saved in localStorage, so it remains even after refreshing the page.

 **Enjoy exploring Who’s In Town! 🎉**